 Current COA figures for the DC and online programs are available on the UWS website.
 COA arrangements can vary per student.
-Adjustments to the COA may be considered by contacting the financial aid office.
+Adjustments to the COA may be considered by contacting the office of financial aid.
 Individual student living arrangements and personal spending habits vary widely.
 Students are encouraged to plan and budget all resources carefully to minimize indebtedness.